syncfusion-content/wpf-docs/wpf/SfImageEditor/Shapes.md

 The added shapes can be customized using the following properties in pen settings:

-* Fill - Fills the selected shape with this color.
+* [`Fill`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.PenSettings~Fill.html) - Fills the selected shape with this color.
-* Stroke – Applies this stroke to the selected shape.
+* [`Stroke`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.PenSettings~Stroke.html) – Applies this stroke to the selected shape.
-* Opacity – Applies opacity to both stroke and fill of the shape.
+* [`Opacity`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.PenSettings~Opacity.html) – Applies opacity to both stroke and fill of the shape.
-* StrokeWidth – Applies the specified width to the stroke of a shape.
+* [`StrokeWidth`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.PenSettings~StrokeWidth.html) – Applies the specified width to the stroke of a shape.
-* Bounds – Rect used to position the shape.
+* [`Bounds`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.PenSettings~Bounds.html) – Rect used to position the shape.
+* [`IsResizable`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.PenSettings~IsResizable.html) - To control the resizing of the shape.

 N> Values of the bounds rect will be in percentage.
 For example (25,25,25,25) will take the position of 25 percent from the left and top.